-Holders of our voting common stock (which we refer to herein as our common stock, unless otherwise noted) and holders of our non-voting common stock at the close of business on April 26, 2021, the record date for the Annual Meeting (the Record Date), are entitled to notice of and to vote at the Annual Meeting.
-Each stockholder is entitled to one vote for each share of our common stock and our non-voting common stock (together, our capital stock) held as of the Record Date.
-As of the Record Date, there were 25,594,209 shares of common stock outstanding and entitled to vote and 6,431,205 shares of non-voting common stock outstanding and entitled to vote.
+Holders of our voting common stock (which we refer to herein as our common stock, unless otherwise noted) at the close of business on April 25, 2022, the record date for the Annual Meeting (the Record

+Date), are entitled to notice of and to vote at the Annual Meeting.
+Each stockholder is entitled to one vote for each share of our common stock held as of the Record Date.
+As of the Record Date, there were 27,398,206 shares of common stock outstanding and entitled to vote.
 Stockholders are not permitted to cumulate votes with respect to the election of directors.